abrahamjuliot/creepjs/README.md

 - Unique metrics get 2 weeks to improve their score before auto-deletion

 ### Bot Detection
-Bots leak unusual behavior and can be denied service
+Bots leak unusual behavior and can be denied services

 - Excessive loose fingerprints
 - User agent version or platform does not match features